 Current Focus (Mexico)

-Over the past six years, CC-EWB members have established a strong and enduring relationship with the Santa Maria del Mexicana Orphanage near Colon, Mexico.
+Over the past eight years, CC-EWB members have established a strong and enduring relationship with the Santa Maria del Mexicana Orphanage near Colon, Mexico.
 There are currently two CC-EWB projects at Santa Maria.

 Current Focus (Guatemala)